LYNCH·LLP

 • What is Luke S Wassum's overall allowance rate?

 Yes.
-The allowance rate ranges from 43% to 56% across these art units.
-This pooled statistic reflects variation in the examiner's decisions within TC 2100.
+The allowance rate ranges from 43% to 56% across the examiner's art units.
+Per-art-unit detail is available in the separate art-unit section.

 ◈ RESPONDING TO AN OFFICE ACTION